zalf-rpm/monica-documentation/Home.md

 The acronym MONICA is derived from „MOdel of Nitrogen and Carbon dynamics in Agro-ecosystems”.

 This Wiki contains information about the software development of MONICA as well as its use.
-Additional information of the model (processes, installation of version 1.2) can be found on [http://monica.agrosystem-models.com/](http://monica.agrosystem-models.com/).

 ## Getting help / helping